-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers around the original building.
-Some windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-We were informed that the windows in the front bedrooms were replaced approximately 3 years ago and any documentation for this should be obtained.
+Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Within the limitations of our inspection, no significant defects were noted.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+The window in the kitchen was seen to be of older vintage and as such will require ongoing maintenance and eventual replacement.